List of Monster High characters: Manny Taur

 Manny Taur (voiced by Audu Paden in most projects, Jordan Coleman in the 2022 TV series) is the son of the Minotaur.
-He is a half-bull half-human in appearance, he has blonde hair, a ring on his nose and wears a red shirt with a labyrinth printed on it, along with jeans pants and brown shoes.
-Manny initially debuted as a school bully in Monster High, usually picking up Jackson Jekyll, as shown in "Miss Infearmation".
+He is a half-bull half-human in appearance; he has blonde hair, a ring on his nose and wears a red shirt with a labyrinth printed on it, along with jeans pants and brown shoes.
+Manny initially debuted as a school bully at Monster High, usually picking on Jackson Jekyll, as shown in "Miss Infearmation".
 He also had a dislike for zombies, due to them being slow.
 In "Manny Taur's SDCCI diary", it is revealed Manny himself was bullied in middle school.
-After an encounter with Abbey, he changed his ways, although he stopped bullying people, he can be still gruff to others.
-His personality's change helped him get into a relationship with Iris Clops.
+After an encounter with Abbey, he changed his ways; although he stopped bullying people, he can be still gruff to others.
+His personality change helped him get into a relationship with Iris Clops.

-In the 2022 reboot, Manny is a calm and gentle monster, he loves to read and is great at solving puzzles.
-He and Draculaura are rivals in competition of top student.
+In the 2022 reboot, Manny is a calm and gentle monster and he loves to read and is great at solving puzzles.
+His smarts rival that of Draculaura's who often competes with him to become top student.
+This version of Manny is Twyla Boogeyman's love interest.

 Neighthan Rot

 Neighthan Rot (voiced by Josey Montana McCoy) is one of the new "hybrid" students of Monster High.
 He is the son of a zombie (father) and a unicorn (mother).
 He has long black hair with blue, yellow, and red highlights in a ponytail, and he wears a colorful shirt and pants whose color splash patterns seem remincient of anatomical models.
 Neighthan is somewhat clumsy, but he is a social monster who loves hanging out with his beast friends.
-He doesn't like monsters judging other monsters based on their appearances.
+He does not like monsters judging other monsters based on their appearances.
 He has the ability to heal thanks to his unicorn horn.
 He makes his first webisode appearance in "Graveyard Grates".
 He looks a little less like a unicorn because he only has a tail, a horn, and rainbow hair.
 From his zombie side, he has grey zombie-skin, and a marking on the left side of his face around his eye.
 Neighthan has human legs and feet instead of horse-like legs and hooves.
 He has a blue unicorn-horn, and wears a ponytail with a strand of hair coming down the left side of his face.
 He also wears a T-shirt with a rib cage on it and difficult multi-colors.
 He has romantic feelings for Frankie Stein, which seems to be mutual.
 Neightan was designed by Garrett Sander.

 Porter Geiss

-Porter Geiss (nicknamed Paintergeist) (voiced by Todd Haberkorn) is a character in Monster High who debuted in the TV/film special "Haunted".
+Porter Geiss (nicknamed Paintergeist) (voiced by Todd Haberkorn) is a character who debuted in the TV/film special "Haunted".
 He is the son of the Poltergeist and is an expert artist where he often gets in trouble with Haunted High's Hall Moanitors.
 Porter falls in love with Spectra Vondergeist in "Haunted," but decides to continue attending Haunted High instead.